gruns/undent/README.md

   <img src="logo.svg" width="300px" height="200px" alt="Undent">
 </div>

 # Undent

-Undent turns source code strings into their intended human-readable strings.
+Undent turns strings stored in source code, which may have newlines, tabs, and whitespace inserted to adhere to code formatting and linting rules, into human-readable strings.

 Strings in source code may be indented, bookended with whitespace, or contain newlines to adhere to code style guidelines. `undent()`